EMAN-Omeka/Babel/README.md

 ## Possible upcoming upgrades

-- t() learns strings automatically
+- t() learns strings automatically (add them to its dictionnary when it isn't there already).

 ## Credits